Wage Subsidy Guide for Employers – All You Need to Know

 Wage subsidies can cover full-time, part-time or even casual employment, as well as apprenticeships or traineeships, providing the employee averages at least 20 hours per week over the 26-week wage subsidy period.

-Bear in mind that some job types do not qualify for wage subsidies, so make sure you know what positions might be eligible.
+Not all jobs qualify for wage subsidies, so make sure you know what positions might be eligible by checking with Workforce Australia or Disability Employment Services.

 • permanent full-time positions